 Roll Over Car Accidents

-In recent years the Atlanta metro area, along with the entire country, has seen an increase in roll over accidents.
+In recent years, the metro area, along with the entire country, has seen an increase in roll over accidents.
 Many types of vehicles can be involved in roll over crashes, such as SUV’s, trucks, pick-up trucks and other vehicles that carry passengers as well as loads.
 Roll over car accidents have been on the rise due to the popularity of larger vehicles such SUV’s, which have a greater likelihood of rollover due to their size, weight and center of gravity.
 The Gwinnett County auto injury attorneys at Scholle Law have represented victims of roll over car accidents and are highly experienced in all the nuances of these dangerous and often fatal accidents.

 Georgia’s Office of Consumer Protection notes that most Americans believe they are actually safer in an SUV than a car and have a greater sense of power in these vehicles.
 But in fact, SUV’s roll over more often than passenger cars in motor vehicle crashes.
 In recent years, the roll over rate for SUV’s has been about 37 percent of fatal crashes.
 Imagine an SUV turning a sharp curve and being hit by another vehicle during the turn.
 The physics of these circumstances is clear.
 When the SUV is hit, the center of gravity is much higher than with a lower vehicle.
 So when an SUV is involved in an accident, the chances of it losing its grip on the road is also higher.
 In contrast, the rollover rate for passenger cars is about 15 percent.

-The National Highway Traffic Safety Administration suggests that drivers can minimize their risk and injury by:
+The National Highway Traffic Safety Administration (NHTSA) suggests that drivers can minimize their risk and injury by:

 - avoiding panic steering,

 - knowing the proper maneuvers such as reducing speed,

 - maintaining the proper tire pressure,

 - and making sure you have loaded your vehicle to distribute weight correctly.